‘Big Little Lies’ HBO Death: #BigLittleLies, Season 2 Petition Trends [Spoilers]

 The finale episode of Big Little Lies on HBO has sent the #BigLittleLies hashtag surging to Twitter’s trending list.
 With Big Little Lies being a limited series based off of the book of the same name, fans of Big Little Lies knew that the first and only season of Big Little Lies would end after seven episodes.
-That hasn’t stopped fans from demanding a season No. 2 of Big Little Lies.
+That hasn’t stopped fans from demanding a Season 2 of Big Little Lies.
 On Change.org, the petition titled “We Demand a Second Season of Big Little Lies” is gaining signatures, as fans who’ve read the book and/or devoured the series want more of the characters they’ve fallen in love with via the show.

 This woman saved Celeste's life #BigLittleLies pic.twitter.com/0ix4eU1z9T